 NotImplemented

+Ellipsis (same as the ellipsis literal “...”)

+__debug__

 Note that per the Python language documentation: “Changed in version 3.9: Evaluating NotImplemented in a boolean context is deprecated.
 While it currently evaluates as true, it will emit a DeprecationWarning.
 It will raise a TypeError in a future version of Python.”

-Ellipsis (same as the ellipsis literal “...”)

-__debug__

 Early versions of Python would allow these constants to be given a new value.
 Since Python version 3.0, the first three, False, True and None, have been declared as keywords in addition to being a constant so their values may no longer be changed.
 The remaining three, NotImplemented, Ellipsis and __debug__, can be assigned new values without raising a SyntaxError making them modifiable constants.

 6.65.2 Guidance to language users